Skip to main content

 Our course session covers the requirements of both courses and consists of a visual presentation, practical examples and hands-on use of VHF radios.
 The assessment is knowledge-based and practical.

-Designed specifically for recreational powerboat and sailing boat operators in Australian waters.
+Nationally accredited, this course is designed specifically for recreational powerboat and sailing boat operators in Australian waters.
 It is ideal for inland and enclosed waters and allows you to operate in Australian waters up to 12nM from the shore on coastal waters.

 Duration: 4-hour classroom plus up to 14 hours of pre-study.